Wealth Within Logo

 Big news out of Omaha: Warren Buffett the legendary “Oracle” himself is stepping down as CEO of Berkshire Hathaway.
 It’s a moment investors knew would come eventually, but still, it hits hard for those that hang on his every word.
 At 94, Buffett has certainly earned a break.

-However, the real question now is: what’s next for Berkshire? and could it mean new opportunities closer to home in the Australian stock market?
+However, the real question now is: what’s next for Berkshire?
+Could it mean new opportunities closer to home in the Australian stock market?

 Let’s rewind for a second.
 While Buffett’s portfolio has been heavily U.S. centric, Berkshire hasn’t ignored Australia altogether.
 Back in 2015, they took a stake in Insurance Australia Group (ASX: IAG).
 That deal didn’t go the distance, but it sent a clear message: Australia is on Berkshire’s radar.